 What is a CPA?

-A CPA is a recurring payment in which you give a company permission to withdraw money from your account on a regular basis.
-CPAs differ from direct debits because they give the company being paid the ability to withdraw money from your account whenever they wish and to take payments of different amounts without consulting you.
-Most “payday” loan companies will use CPAs to collect your repayments.
+A CPA is a recurring payment in which you give a company permission to withdraw money from your account whenever it wishes and to take payments of different amounts without consulting you.
+Most short term lenders like Tick Tock Loans will use CPAs to collect your repayments.
 However, you can cancel this at any point by either contacting your provider or your bank.

 What are the eligibility requirements?

 You should only apply for a loan through Tick Tock Loans if you are certain you can meet the repayment terms.
 You must also meet the following criteria: